 By reducing all the fancy & luxury packaging to further cut down the cost and invest every cent into improving product quality.
 What's more? it helps to reduce waste & keep our environment green!

 We at Grater are on a mission to become the leading experts in providing premium yet affordable kitchen and dining products.

-Our team always trying out different cookwares to test for the functionality and durability.
+Our team always trying out different cookwares to test for functionality and durability.
 It’s just as important to choose cookware which is free from toxic materials such as polytetrafluoroethylene (PTFE) coating.
-Grater is on the mission to make sure our customers are not bringing toxic chemicals into their home or serving their families for dinner.
+Grater is on the mission to make sure our customers are not bringing toxic chemicals into their homes or serving their families for dinner.

-For more information about products and policies, please refer the pages at footer menu or check this out: gratershop.com/pages/about
+For more information about products and policies, please refer the pages at the footer menu or check this out: gratershop.com/pages/about